Krrish: Development

 In November 2004, the Roshans confirmed they would produce a sequel to Koi...
 Mil Gaya (2003).
 They announced that actors Hrithik Roshan and Rekha would return for the sequel, but that Preity Zinta would be replaced by Priyanka Chopra.
 Chopra also confirmed the same, adding, "The story will start where Koi...
 Mil Gaya ended."
+Before Chopra, Amrita Rao was cast as the female lead, and she and Hrithik starred in a photoshoot.
+However, the results of the photoshoot left Rakesh Roshan dissatisfied, and thus Rao was removed from the project.
 Rakesh Roshan hoped that the film would be remembered as the first to prove that the Indian film industry is equal to Hollywood.
 He decided to push the story forward by focusing on the son of the previous films's protagonist, who would inherit his father's special abilities.
 The story combined elements of Indian mythology (the main character's name Krishna alludes to the Hindu Lord Krishna), Chinese martial arts and Hollywood films to set itself up as a film of global significance.

 Pre-production

 Rakesh Roshan wanted Krrish to be a trendsetter in Indian cinema, with visual effects on par with Hollywood films.
 He hired Hollywood special effects experts Marc Kolbe and Craig Mumma, who had both previously worked on such films as Independence Day, Godzilla and Sky Captain, to help create the visual effects for the film.
 Roshan also hired Hong Kong action director Tony Ching after admiring his work in Hero.
 Before production began, Hrithik Roshan went to China to train with Ching for the cable work that would be needed to make his character "fly".
-A story board of the film was prepared and sent to Ching to help him develop the action sequences.
+A storyboard of the film was prepared and sent to Ching to help him develop the action sequences.
 Additional production credits include: Farah Khan – choreographer, Samir Chanda and Sham Kaushal – art directors, Baylon Fonesca and Nakul Kamte – sound, Nahush Pise – makeup artist, Sham Kaushal – assistant action director.